sunnyiisc/Linux-Tutorials/README.md

 #File-2: ThingsToDo_NewOS
 These are the things that I do after installing any version of Linux, these includes basic setup and basic steps to solution of some default problems faced by any person who has intalled a new OS.

+This repository will be updated continuously with time...